The name of the Association shall be: SWEDISH ASSOCIATION OF REGULATED QUALITY ASSURANCE, abbreviated as SARQA.

 Should the Treasurer be prevented from executing any of their duties, another Board Member with financial authority (the Chairman or immediate past-Chairman) can act as a deputy.
 Treasurer deputy situations are decided among the Board and recorded in the Minutes of Board meetings.

-13§ Constitution Any clauses of the Constitution may be amended or cancelled and new clauses may be added by resolution passed at any AGM or EOM, provided that the proposal to make such an amendment, cancellation or addition has been submitted to the Secretary two months prior to such a Meeting.
+Any clauses of the Constitution may be amended or cancelled, and new clauses may be added by resolution passed at any AGM or EOM, provided that the proposal to make such an amendment, cancellation or addition has been submitted to the Secretary two months prior to such a Meeting.

-The Association reimburses individuals for costs incurred in connection with execution of the program.
+The Association reimburses individuals for costs incurred in connection with execution of the program according to the set budget.
 Receipts are required as evidence of costs incurred.